 It was during this time that Frankie developed a keen interest in Pilates, both to support herself physically and to contribute to her physiotherapy practice.
 She has since completed Australian Physiotherapy & Pilates Institution (APPI) level 1,2 & 3 and incorporates it into her therapy to help her patients recover and stay injury free.

-Since graduating in 2014, Frankie worked in a busy rural hospital in Wales treating a variety of complex patients.
+Since graduating in 2014, Frankie has worked in a busy rural hospital in Wales treating a variety of complex patients.
 A portion of her work was treating sporting injuries, often road cycling, mountain biking and fellow surfers, which fuelled her passion for sports related injuries and desire to return to the mountains.
 She moved to the Alps in 2017 and lived in Val d’Isere specialising in the prevention and treatment of musculoskeletal injury before her move to Chamonix in the summer 2018.

 Physiotherapist BSc (Hons) Cardiff University, cohort 2011.

-ITEC sports massage diploma level 3 | ITEC
+Sports massage diploma level 3 | ITEC